 This page is about the books I’ve written and published.
-There are currently two series.
+There are currently three series.
 Just click on the title to be taken to the amazon page where you can see the books and, all things being perfect, buy them!

 The Sparrow and the Wolf